The Impact of Deductibles on your Home Insurance

-A home insurance deductible is the amount of money you pay out of pocket if you make a claim.
-When it comes to selecting the right policy, it’s vital to understand how much the deductible is, how it affects your premium and what will happen in the event of a claim.
+A home insurance deductible is the amount of money you pay out of your pocket if you make a claim.
+When it comes to selecting the right home insurance policy, it’s vital to understand the deductible because it can increase or decrease your premium.
+Adjust your deductible realistically when you’re comparing quotes for home insurance.

 In some circumstances, insurance companies apply different deductibles to certain types of claims.
 Particularly where there is a higher risk due to location or the type of intended use of the property.